sachinsu/sachinsu.github.io/work_journal/software.md

         - server-side rendering is ideal for websites that need strong search engine presence, since search engine bots can just read the static content immediately instead of possibly running into issues with JS content.
         - Server-side rendering is also necessary if clients have technical limitations, such as being unable to run JavaScript.
 Otherwise, server-side rendering is practically equal to client-side rendering.

-- [Memory Management][SystemArchitecture]
-    - OS has Virtual memory manager (VMM) that allocates VM to processes
-        - VM enables both isolation and sharing
-        - Hardware implements a mechanism called paging which allows the OS to implement virtual memory
-        - Provided by the MMU (Memory Management Unit)
-        - Memory divided in pages (usually 4k)
-        - Virtual to physical page mapping in page tables (that the MMU walks)
-        - When a virtual page doesn’t have a valid corresponding physical page, a page fault occurs
-        - Control is transferred to the OS to provide a physical page (or an AV) Demand paging

-    - How does Garbage collector (GC) decides if it should collect out object?
-        - GC.Collect() collects the whole heap
-            - This means GC does NOT decide the objects’ lifetime
-            - GC only gets told by others if an object is live
-            - In this case JIT tells the GC that object is still live
-            - JIT is free to lengthen the object lifetime till the end of method and has always been

 - Serverless on Cloudflare
     - R2 will run across Cloudflare’s global network, which is most known for providing anti-DDoS services to its customers by absorbing and dispersing the massive amounts of traffic that accompany denial-of-service attacks on websites.
 It will be compatible with S3’s API, which makes it much easier to move applications already written with S3 in mind, and Cloudflare said that beyond the elimination of egress fees, the new service will be 10% cheaper to operate than S3.